 In the special, the song plays as we see the titular Grinch systematically pilfering or destroying everyone’s Christmas preparations.
-Its basso profondo melody is sung by the improbably named Thurl Ravencrofts, and it contains one of the least likely and most awesome lines in a Christmas song ever:
+Its basso profondo melody is sung by the fantastically and improbably named Thurl Ravencroft, and it contains one of the least likely and most awesome lines in any Christmas song ever:

 The three words that best describe you